 Follow Forked Threads

-Operating systems provides threads to multiple a processes for more performance.
-Some daemon or server processes like Apache, Nginx etc. uses mainly threads.
+Operating systems provide threads to multiple processes for more performance.
+Some daemon or server processes like Apache, Nginx, etc. uses mainly threads.
 Normally strace do not trace these threads.
 The

 -ff options made the strace to find threads with the related process and trace them too.